 Boys and girls can be sexually abused by males and / or females, by adults and by other young people.
-This includes people from all different walks of life.
+This includes people from all ages and backgrounds.

 'Sexting' is the act of generating and / or sharing sexually explicit photographs or images, primarily through SMS on mobile phones but also using the internet.
 This often occurs after the breakdown of relationships involving young people (U18's) and can cause enormous distress to the young person affected.